Yousef-Medhat56/udacity-storefront-api/README.md

 SALT_ROUNDS = 9
 TOKEN_SECRET = a token secret example
 ```

-Start the development server.
-The server will run on port 3000.
+### <a name="start-development">3.
+Start the development environment</a>
+The commend below will excute the up migrations in the development database and run the development server.
 ```
 $ npm run dev
 ```
 ## Scripts
 `npm start` <br>